 When you visit Belgium, you drink beer.
 This is the national beverage and occupies an important place in the local culture.
 If you want to learn more about how the beer is made, and how it connects to Belgian history, then go on a brewery tour.

 2. Discover Ghent and Leuven

 Brussels, Bruges, and Antwerp get the lion’s share of the attention from those backpacking through Belgium.
-The smaller university towns of Ghent and Leuven are just as interesting though.
+The smaller university towns of Leuven and Ghent, one of Europe’s hidden gems, are just as interesting though.
 Set aside a serious chunk of your Belgian itinerary to visit one of these; you may find yourself lingering in one for longer than expected.

 3. Visit Flanders Field Museum